cossacklabs/product-docs/acra/acra-in-depth/data-structures/storage-models.md

 ## Comparison

-Let’s consider an example where we’re storing an email in a database and we’d like to encrypt it, “wrapping” it into an CryptoEnvelope.
+Let’s consider an example where we’re storing an email in a database, and we’d like to encrypt it, “wrapping” it into an CryptoEnvelope.
 We’d get a table:

 | Email        | Column 2     | Column 3     |
 |--------------|--------------|--------------|